PabloAsousa/PabloAsousa/README.md

 ###

 <p align="left">Hello!
-I'm in the 5th semester of my Bachelor's degree in Software Engineering, with a focus on Cybersecurity and Backend Development using Spring Boot.
+I'm in the 5th semester of my Bachelor's degree in Software Engineering, with a focus on Backend Development Java/Kotlin.
 I'm from Brazil, and I speak English at a B2 level.</p>

 ###